Download the PHP package sad_spirit/pg_wrapper without Composer

 sad_spirit\pg_wrapper

-Note: master branch is being upgraded for PHP 8.2+
+Note: master branch contains code for the upcoming 3.0 version that requires PHP 8.2+

 Branch 2.x contains the stable version compatible with PHP 7.2+